 - Compensation to make up for the inconvenience

-Don’t forget to ask airline representatives about these entitlements if your plans change.
-They have to inform you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline staff about these things if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 TAROM Flight Delay Compensation

-Travel setbacks from TAROM can be very frustrating.
-However there’s a bright side: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Delays with flights from TAROM can be very frustrating.
+However there’s a silver lining: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What is important is when you reach your destination, not when you depart.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+Regulations in the UK and EU are on your side.
+You could get up to €600 per person.
+What matters is when you arrive, not when you depart.
+So monitor your arrival time if you want to seek flight delay compensation.

-Your compensation depends on the length of your journey.
-A short flight won’t yield as much as a longer flight, even if they’re both delayed for the same duration.
+The amount you receive depends on your flight distance.
+A short flight won’t yield as much as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |